Yazaki: History and expansion

+Yazaki India privet limited is the official supplier of Mahindra BE 6 and XE 9e, AR based Heads-Up-Display (HUD).

 Controversies

 Price fixing

 On January 30, 2012, the US Justice Department announced after two years of investigation that it had discovered part of a massive price fixing scheme in which Denso and Yazaki played a significant role.
 The conspiracy, which fixed prices and allocated components to such car manufacturers as Toyota and Honda, extended from Michigan to Japan, where it was also under investigation.
 Denso agreed to pay a fine of $78 million.
 Yazaki agreed to pay a fine of $470 million, and four Yazaki executives were sentenced to prison and assessed a $20,000 fine each.

-Operations in Russia

-During the 2022 Russian invasion of Ukraine, Yazaki refused to join the international community and withdraw from the Russian market.
-Research from Yale University published on August 10, 2022 identifying how companies were reacting to Russia's invasion identified Yazaki in the worst category of "Digging in", meaning Defying Demands for Exit: companies defying demands for exit/reduction of activities.